 We can take a taxi.

-Bus, taxi and bicycle are just vehicles that can help us get to where you want to go.
+Bus, taxis, and bicycles are just vehicles that can help us get to where we want to go.

 Similarly, options are just a tool that we use to help us buy stocks at our target buy price and sell stocks at our target sell price.

 Stock investing by itself is risky, just like all the other types of investments out there.

 When you buy a stock, the stock price can go up or down.

 It’s possible that the stock price can stay at a depressed level for a prolonged period of time.

 Similarly, it could also stay at an elevated level for a long period of time.

 As no one can predict where the price will go in the future, what matters most is how you manage your risk.

 Now, let’s say the stock price is $10 and you want to buy the stock at $10 right now.